Anne-Madeleine Remuzat: Life

 She applied herself to prayer, and progressed in the contemplative life.
 On 17 October 1713, she reportedly experienced a "particular and extraordinary" revelation of Jesus "concerning the glory of his Sacred Heart".
 As the repute of her sanctity became known, many consulted Anne-Madeleine in the parlor of the monastery.
-She wrote the statutes for the Association of Perpetual Adoration of the Sacred Heart, which was established in Marseilles by Mgr de Belsunce in April 1718.
+She wrote the statutes for the Association of Perpetual Adoration of the Sacred Heart, which was established in Marseille by Mgr de Belsunce in April 1718.
 A number of Monasteries of the Visitation promoted the Association in their Churches.

-In 1720, during the plague at Marseilles, the Lord enjoined her to institute a feast in honour of the Sacred Heart, which Mgr de Belsunce established on 22 October 1720.
-On 1 November he solemnly consecrated the city and the Diocese to the Sacred Heart of Jesus.
+In 1720, during the plague at Marseille, the Lord enjoined her to institute a feast in honour of the Sacred Heart, which Mgr de Belsunce established on 22 October 1720.
+On 1 November, he solemnly consecrated the city and the Diocese to the Sacred Heart of Jesus.
 In response to requests from French bishops, Pope Pius IX promulgated the feast of the Sacred Heart in 1856.

+Death and veneration

-Sr Anne-Madeleine fell gravely ill at the end of January and died on February 15, 1730.
+Sr Anne-Madeleine fell gravely ill at the end of January and died on 15 February 1730.
 Her heart is preserved in a reliquary at Sacré-Cœur, Paris.
 Miracles were attributed to her intercession.
 She considered the successor of St. Margaret Mary Alacoque for her promotion of devotion to the Sacred Heart.

-In 1888 her cause was submitted to the Sacred Congregation, and she was declared "Venerable" on December 24, 1891, by Pope Leo XIII.
+In 1888, her cause was submitted to the Sacred Congregation, and she was declared "Venerable" on 24 December 1891, by Pope Leo XIII.
 In April 2009, Msgr.
 Georges Pontier, archbishop of Marseille, re-opened her cause.